-The Croft House Grant Scheme (CHGS) is to improve and maintain the standards of crofter housing for crofting tenants.
+The Croft House Grant Scheme (CHGS) is to improve and maintain the standards of crofter housing with the aim of attracting and retaining people in the more remote areas of the Highlands and Islands.
 It is only available in crofting areas.
 Crofting areas do not cover all of the Highlands.

-- an owner occupier of a croft, acquired from the landlord within the last 7 years.
+- an owner occupier of a croft, acquired from landlord within the last 7 years;

 And you must be inadequately housed because:

 - your present accommodation does not provide sufficient accommodation for you and your immediate family; or